game: An application that uses a DirectPlay protocol to communicate between computers.

-Graphics Device Interface (GDI): A Windows API, supported on 16-bit and 32-bit versions of the operating system, that supports graphics operations and image manipulation on logical graphics objects.
+Graphics Device Interface (GDI): A Windows API, supported on 16-bit and 32-bit versions of the operating system, which supports graphics operations and image manipulation on logical graphics objects.

 group: A collection of objects that can be treated as a whole.

-Group Policy: A mechanism that allows the implementer to specify managed configurations for users and computers in an Active Directory service environment.
+Group Policy: A mechanism that allows one to specify managed configurations for users and computers in an Active Directory service environment.

-Group Policy Object (GPO) container version: A GPO version stored in the Active Directory portion of the GPO.
+Group Policy object (GPO) container version: A Group Policy object (GPO) version stored in the Active Directory portion of the GPO.

-Group Policy Object (GPO) distinguished name (DN): An LDAPdistinguished name (DN) for an Active Directoryobject of object classgroupPolicyContainer.
-All such object paths will be paths of the form "LDAP://<gpo guid>,CN=policies,CN=system,<rootdse>", where <rootdse> is the root DN path of the Active Directorydomain and <gpo guid> is a GPOGUID.
+Group Policy object (GPO) distinguished name (DN): A Lightweight Directory Access Protocol (LDAP) distinguished name (DN) for an Active Directory object of object class groupPolicyContainer.
+All such object paths will be paths of the form "LDAP://<gpo guid>,CN=policies,CN=system,<rootdse>" where <rootdse> is the root DN path of the Active Directory domain and <gpo guid> is a Group Policy object (GPO) GUID.

-Group Policy server: A server holding a database of Group Policy Objects (GPOs) that can be retrieved by other machines.
-The Group Policy server must be a domain controller (DC).
+Group Policy server: A server holding a database of Group Policy objects (GPOs) that can be retrieved by other machines.

 guest account: A security account available to users who do not have an account on the computer.